lostcomb/Processor-Simulator/Readme.md

 * Implement reservation stations.
 * Implement register re-naming.

-* Update the stats command to display branch predictions.
 * Draw graphs for each of the simdata items that maintain a list of history.

 ## Experiments: ##